What is good website design?

 Viewers retain 95% of a message when they watch it in a video, compared to just 10% when reading it in text.
 They’re also 85% more likely to take action.

-Adding visual content on your site might seem like a lot of work, but it doesn’t have to be as tedious as it seems.
+Adding visual content to your site might seem like a lot of work, but it doesn’t have to be as tedious as it seems.
 To create videos, you can repurpose your text-based content into presentation videos.
 Ironic that this blog isn’t a video really...

 Video content is an incredibly important aspect of great website design as it increases customer experience through offering ease and convenience.